40+ Best Online Music Visualizers for 2021

-In case you want to drive subscription to your channel, you can use the subscribe element.
+In case you want to drive a subscription to your channel, you can use the subscribe element.
 A small square with your channel art will appear, hovering over which will give the viewer more information about your channel, and show the "Subscribe" button.
 Clicking the element will redirect the viewers to your channel.
-In case you plan to use the subscribe element as an end screen often, we would advise you to goth your Youtube logo as your channel art, as it will give the viewers a clearer understanding about the purpose of the element.
+In case you plan to use the subscribe element as an end screen often, we would advise you to goth your Youtube logo as your channel art, as it will give the viewers a clearer understanding of the purpose of the element.

 To see the size of the element, and adjust it, tick the “Show hovercard outline” box.
 This is a handy feature in case you don’t want the end screen distracting the viewers.